joetaco06/Final_Project_IT_Academy/README.md

 # Final_Project_IT_Academy
-Final Project of Data Analyst Bootcamp @IT_Academy
+Final Project of the Data Analyst Bootcamp @IT_Academy